Fish Oil Benefits, Omega 3 and 6 EFAs, Doses and TestsBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 The officially recommended dosage for fish oil does not exist since fats are macronutrients, and, hence, they are not assigned recommended daily allowances.

 Macronutrients have AI (Acceptable Intake) and AMDR (Acceptable Macronutrient Distribution Range) instead of RDAs.
 The AI for omega-3 is 1.6 g/day for men and 1.1 g/day for women.
 The AMDR is from 0.6% to 1.2% of total energy intake.
-As about nutritionists and experts, their fish oil supplements dosage can range from about 300 to 2,000 mg of DHA and EPA per day depending on the health state and many other parameters of the person.
+As for nutritionists and experts, their fish oil supplements dosage can range from about 300 to 2,000 mg of DHA and EPA per day depending on the health state and many other parameters of the person.
 Medical doctors often use up to 5-8 g of DHA and EPA daily for their patients during and after surgery.

 The experience of my students indicates that personal requirements depend on many factors.
 First of all, not all people require animal sources of omega 3 EFAs.
-While most people cannot convert vegetarian sources of EFAs, some of those people who have very good digestion and use, for example, flaxseed oil would not benefit from switching to cod liver or fish oil for a 3-day trial.
+While most people cannot convert vegetarian sources of EFAs, some of those people who have very good digestion and use, for example, flaxseed oil would not benefit from switching to the cod liver or fish oil for a 3-day trial.

 How much fish oil should I use?

 In order to have a good understanding of your particular requirements, consider the main benefits of taking fish oil, cod liver oil, and other EFAs sources.
 What is fish oil good for?
 The main effect is to reduce inflammation.
 However, inflammation is naturally reduced when one has higher CP (the adrenal gland starts to recover and produce more cortisol when the CP is more than 20 s).
 Physical exercise with strictly nasal breathing and breathing exercises improve body oxygenation index and are the most powerful and common tools to fight inflammation.
 [Note that a small number of breathing students cannot improve their CPs at all without cortisol supplementation and this effect is considered elsewhere.]
-Hence, aspiring breathing students can easily compensate their seemingly large requirements in EPAs and DHAs by smart changes in their lifestyle.
+Hence, aspiring breathing students can easily compensate for their seemingly large requirements in EPAs and DHAs by smart changes in their lifestyle.

 How much fish oil should you take a day after this trial or in a long run?
 The dosage during this trial can be much larger than your optimum requirements and your next step is to define the optimum dose, which produces the maximum effect.
 For example, if your morning CP is less than 20 s, your 3-day dose can be up to 2 tablespoons of fish oil or cod liver oil (or about 2-3 g of DHA and EPA daily).
-However, you may need only 1 tablespoon or even 1 teaspoon for a long term use later.
+However, you may need only 1 tablespoon or even 1 teaspoon for a long-term use later.
 If your morning CP is over 60 s, you may require only 1 teaspoon of cod liver or fish oil per day or you can even try to switch to nuts and seeds for 2-3 weeks, the most natural sources of omegas for healthy people.
-(The long term strategy is described at the end.)
+(The long-term strategy is described at the end.)

-Cod liver oil is traditionally produced from livers of cod fish, while fish oil is produced from tissues of fatty fish.
+Cod liver oil is traditionally produced from livers of codfish, while fish oil is produced from tissues of fatty fish.
 Cod liver oil has a fishy taste.
 Many companies now add peppermint, lemon or citrus flavors to make the taste more pleasant.
 Cod liver oil has a higher ratio of DHA to EPA (which is good for low CPs), while fish oils have a higher ratio of EPA to DHA (which is ok for high CP).
-If we take the same amount of both oils, fish oils have almost twice greater amount of total EPA plus DHA than cod liver oil.
-Cod liver oil, on the other hand, has additional vitamins A and D. Note that concerns about health problems due to excessive vitamin A consumption are reasonable for low CP people (especially for those with less than 10 s CP) and low CP pregnant women.
+If we take the same amount of both oils, fish oils have an almost twice greater amount of total EPA plus DHA than cod liver oil.
+Cod liver oil, on the other hand, has additional vitamins A and D. Note that concerns about health problems due to excessive vitamin A consumption is reasonable for low CP people (especially for those with less than 10 s CP) and low CP pregnant women.

 If we compare krill oil vs. fish oil, krill oil also contains EPA and DHA, but in a different form.
 In krill oil, the EFAs are linked in phospholipid form.
 It is the same structure as the fat cells in the human body.
 Hence, it is much easier for the human organism to absorb and use krill oil EPA and DHA for building human tissues.
 However, the most valuable components of krill oil are antioxidants, such as phospholipids, vitamins E, A and D, and astaxanthin, which is a very potent one.

 Studies found benefits of krill oil in reducing inflammation and pain associated with rheumatoid arthritis, as well as other inflammatory conditions.
-It was useful to treat the symptoms associated with PMS and dysmenorrhea and to suppress autoimmune murine lupus.
+It was used to treat the symptoms associated with PMS and dysmenorrhea and to suppress autoimmune murine lupus.
 When the CP is over 30 s, the students generally require only one 500 mg capsule per day, while low CP students (with less than 20 s of oxygen in the body), usually require 2 capsules daily in order to prevent or reduce, for example, joint pain due to arthritis.

 Conclusion (fish oil versus krill oil).
-Due to high antioxidant power, but low content of DHA and EPA, krill oil can rather be used as an additional source of antioxidants, while fish oil or cod liver oil can be used as sources of omega 3 fats.
+Due to high antioxidant power, but the low content of DHA and EPA, krill oil can rather be used as an additional source of antioxidants, while fish oil or cod liver oil can be used as sources of omega 3 fats.

 Which one is better?
 First of all, the supplement can have only salmon oil inside, while the main label and the name of the product can include “Fish Oil” words without any referral to salmon.
 Second, the choice depends on many factors that have been described above.
 Generally, salmon oil is better due to higher DHA content and higher DHA to EPA ratio, but this does not mean that any salmon oil supplement is better than any fish oil supplement.
 There are fish oil brands and varieties that can be much better than salmon oil.
 For more details on how to choose omega oils, see the summary of factors provided below.

 How much omega 3 do you need?
 For most people, the dose can range from about 500 to 2,000 mg depending on 3-day test results and factors described above.
-Hence, it is important to know what the DHA and EPA content in your supplements is and what the best sources of these omega 3 fats are.
+Hence, it is important to know what the DHA and EPA content in your supplements are and what the best sources of these omega 3 fats are.
 Here are some average or typical results.

 |Type of omega 3 supplement||DHA, mg||EPA, mg||Additional substances